xjsXjtu/mini_profiler/README.md

 4. Future works
 ----
+    - Visualize the profiling results, probably like Valgrind.

     - Improve test coverage, and deploy automatically

-    - Implement multi-branch tree with son-brother way, so as to improve D-Cache.
+    - Implement multi-branch tree in the son-brother way, so as to improve D-Cache.